kablondino/Graduation_Project/My_Notes/Review_theories.md

 	+ Further analysis of a model equation showed that turbulence suppression occurs when $|\omega_t| < |\omega_s|$, which is known as the Biglari-Diamond-Terry (BDT) criterion, which can also be written as:
 		$$V_E^\prime > (\Delta r k_\theta \tau_c)^{-1}$$

-		+ $\tau_c$ is the turbulent decorrelation time, which can be considered on the order of the inverse of the diamagnetic frequency.
+		+ $\tau_c$ is the turbulent decorrelation time, which can be considered on the order of the inverse of the diamagnetic freq.

 + A more complete expression for $\omega_s$ is shown in Eq.
 (2.31), where $\Delta \phi$ and $\Delta \eta$ are correlation angles for the turbulence around the torus and along the field line, respectively:
 	$$\omega_s^2 \,=\, (\Delta r)^2 \left[\frac{1}{(\Delta \phi)^2} \left(\frac{\partial}{\partial r} \left(\frac{q V_e}{r}\right)\right)^2 + \frac{1}{(\Delta \eta)^2}\left(\frac{\partial}{\partial r} \left(\frac{V_\parallel}{q R}\right)\right)^2\right]$$